simonjeger/leveraging_morphing/README.md

 This is an adaptation from the [original Flightmare](https://github.com/uzh-rpg/flightmare) developed by the RPG.

-This publication only uses a small part of the provided frame work, but to ensure reproducability, the whole stack is uploaded here.
+This publication only uses a small part of the provided framework, but to ensure reproducibility, we upload the whole stack.
-Note that this code enables the real world experiments on the Avian Informed Drone LisEagle and does not provide a simulation frame work.
+Note that this code enables real-world experiments on the Avian Informed Drone LisEagle and does not provide a simulation framework.

 The files of interest are: